 Tucson, Ariz. – The American West is littered with small towns that staked their fortunes on the fragility of natural resource extraction.

 Mining towns prospered during energy booms.
-Many residents had high-paying jobs and the local businesses profited handsomely.
+Many residents had high-paying jobs, and the local businesses profited handsomely.
 High tax bases led cities to build parks and other amenities.
-But when the busts came, most of the mine workers moved on, in search of another claim that might lead to another job.
+But when the busts came, most mineworkers moved on in search of new claims.

 Hayden and Morenci, Ariz., both “company” towns, weathered the bust by being yoked to some of the largest open-pit mines in North America.
 The Ray and Morenci Mines reduced production during successive busts but managed to stay open.